hanatos/vkdt/src/pipe/modules/sss/readme.md

-# sub surface scattering testbed
+# sss: sub surface scattering testbed

 this is a testbed for monte carlo estimators for the searchlight problem and related settings.